+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 A special note about Travelex Insurance:

-Pam Perry works as an agent for Travelex Insurance.
-Pam and I worked together at a US travel company for about 10 years, and I highly recommend working with her for your insurance needs.
+Pam Perry lives in the Seattle area and works as an agent for Travelex and can help you make sense of the confusing world of travel insurance.
+Pam and I worked together at a US travel company for about 10 years, and I highly recommend her for your insurance needs.
+Best to text/WhatsApp her at 206-617-0102 to set a time to connect regarding your needs.

-- Travelex insurance will cover Covid just like it would cover any other sickness.
-So if someone gets sick before traveling and cannot travel, insurance kicks in.
-Or, conversely if they are traveling and get sick and need to quarantine it will pay for hotel and other expenses.
+• Travelex insurance will cover Covid just like it would cover any other sickness only if you include Trip Cancellation/Trip Interruption coverage.
+So if you get sick before traveling and cannot travel, insurance kicks in.
+Or, conversely if you are mid-trek and get Covid and need to quarantine it will pay for hotel and other expenses.
+It will also reimburse you for any unused portion of your journey.
+(Pam can explain this to you!)

-- It will also cover repatriation – that is getting you back home if something catastrophic should happen while traveling (think broken back or even death)
+• It will also cover repatriation – that is getting you back home if something catastrophic should happen while traveling (think broken leg or even death)..

 Written by Jwalant Gurung on July 27, 2022